zvasilev/mailtemi-web-new/src/content/homepage/index.md

   feature_list:
     - icon: "tabler:inbox"
       title: Unified Inbox
-      content: Regardless of server support for folders or labels, Mailtemi synchronizes all mail items and presents them in a unified view.
-Folders or labels are displayed as label tags, ensuring seamless organization and access to all your emails in one place.
+      content: Regardless of server support for folders or labels, Mailtemi synchronizes all mail items and presents them in a unified view.<br><br> Folders or labels are displayed as label tags, ensuring seamless organization and access to all your emails in one place.
     - icon: "tabler:users"
       title: Contacts
-      content: Synchronization of your contacts using supported protocols like CardDAV, MS Graph Users, Google People, and soon JMAP Contacts.
-Stay connected and organized with all your contacts in one place.
+      content: Synchronization of your contacts using supported protocols like CardDAV, MS Graph Users, Google People, and soon JMAP Contacts.<br><br> Stay connected and organized with all your contacts in one place.
     - icon: "tabler:markdown"
       title: Markdown
       content: In addition to being a Markdown editor like others, Mailtemi offers a unique feature to convert HTML-only emails into Markdown.
-This allows for viewing emails in plain format, ensuring the most secure way to read emails.
-This feature can be opted into from the settings for enhanced privacy and readability.
+This allows for viewing emails in plain format, ensuring the most secure way to read emails.<br><br> This feature can be opted into from the settings for enhanced privacy and readability.
     - icon: "tabler:shield"
       title: Tracking Prevention
-      content: Mailtemi empowers you to manage remotely loaded images with our automatic detection and filtering system.
-Choose to display images automatically, require approval for each instance, or manually approve them.
+      content: Mailtemi empowers you to manage remotely loaded images with our automatic detection and filtering system.<br><br> Choose to display images automatically, require approval for each instance, or manually approve them.
 This feature helps safeguard your privacy by preventing unwanted tracking through email images.
     - icon: "tabler:spy-off"
       title: Privacy
-      content: We prioritize your privacy by abstaining from collecting or analyzing any of your data.
-All actions are executed exclusively on your device, ensuring that your information remains secure and confidential.
+      content: We prioritize your privacy by abstaining from collecting or analyzing any of your data.<br><br> All actions are executed exclusively on your device, ensuring that your information remains secure and confidential.
     - icon: "tabler:palette"
       title: Account Colors
       content: Assign a unique color to each email account, making it easy to identify messages and labels associated with each one at a glance.
     - icon: "tabler:send"
-      title: JMAP Aliases
+      title: Send Identities
-      content: Compose ameil from any JMAP Alias configured in your account, and send through that alias.
+      content: Compose ameil from any JMAP Alias(Send Identities) configured in your account, and send through that alias. <br><br>Identities are helpful if you want to send mail from different addresses or names without creating multiple users.
     - icon: "tabler:user-circle"
       title: Avatars and Brand Identities
-      content: Fetch contact info, avatars and brand images.
-Possible by use a large API protocols support such as CardDAV, Google People API, MSGraph Users, iPhone Contacts, Gravatar, BIMI and more for a seamless and enhanced email sender context.
-Syncs and adds context to your emails - avatars and other email addresses.
+      content: Fetch contact info, avatars and brand images.<br><br> Possible by use a large API protocols support such as CardDAV, Google People API, MSGraph Users, iPhone Contacts, Gravatar, BIMI and more for a seamless and enhanced email sender context.<br><br> Syncs and adds context to your emails - avatars and other email addresses.

 #testimonial
 testimonial: